 Step 2.
 Prepare the design:

 Step 3.
-Setting up the engraving machine:
+Set up the engraving machine:

 Step 4.
-Adjust laser settings:
+Adjust settings for laser engraving acrylic:

 Calibrate the diode laser settings according to the type and thickness of the acrylic.
 Optimal settings may vary depending on the machine and manufacturer.
 Generally, lower power and higher speed settings are suitable for engraving clear acrylic.

 Step 5.
-Apply adhesive tape:
+Apply tape:

 Step 6.
 Test laser engraving: